adshaughn/Amazon_Vine_Analysis/README.md

 ## Results

-How many Vine reviews and non-Vine reviews were there?
-How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 stars?
+For this dataset, there were 3105520 total reviews.
+There were 2 Vine-associated reviews and 3105513 non-Vine reviews.

-What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?
+Filtering by only five-star ratings, 1 of the Vine reviews was five stars and 1864803 of the non-Vine reviews were five stars.

+In other words, 50% of Vine reviews were five stars, and 60% of non-Vine reviews were five stars.
+However, it should be noted that with such a small sample of Vine reviews in this dataset it limits our ability to draw conclusions on the effect of the Vine program on star rating.

 ## Summary

-Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+Because of the limited nature of this dataset we are unable to draw significant conclusions from this analysis.
+At first glance, it appears that the Vine program does not have an impact on star-ratings given in reviews.
+However, additional data are needed to confirm this.

+Additionally, there may be a difference in the effect of Vine reviews between different product segments.
+To make this analysis more robust, the scope could be widened to include additional categories of products.